Max Karl Tilke

-Max Karl Tilke (6 February 1869, Breslau – 2 August 1942, Berlin) was a German costume designer, ethnographer, historian of fashion design, illustrator, Kabarett artist, and painter of the Weimar Republic.
+Max Karl Tilke (6 February 1869 – 2 August 1942) was a German costume designer, ethnographer, historian of fashion design, illustrator, Kabarett artist, and painter of the Weimar Republic.

 Life

 Early life

 Tilke was born in Breslau (Wrocław), Prussian Silesia, as a son of the bookseller Carl August Tilke and his wife Louise Halisch.
 At the age of 17 he entered the Prussian Academy of Arts in 1886 and, as a student, traveled to the Kingdom of Italy and French Tunisia in 1890.
 After graduating from the academy, he worked first in Berlin as an artist/decorator, and then at the Museo del Prado in Madrid as a copyist.
 This period had a great influence on the formation of Tilke's work.
 After Spain, he worked in Paris as an illustrator in 1900.
-At this point, he was already known for having knowledge on costumes.
+At this point, he was already known for his knowledge of costumes.

 Returning to Berlin, he began to paint works of historical costumes, which gained him a reputation among the authorities and in high society.
 In 1911, at the Lipperheide Costume Library of the Kunstgewerbemuseum Berlin, Tilke had an exhibition of his first collection.
 The exhibition was so well received that it was purchased for the library with state money.